qfo/OrthologyOntology/README.md

 # The Orthology Ontology
 The need of a common ontology for describing orthology information in the biological research community leads to the creation of the Orthology Ontology on the basis of existing ontologies and the best practices in ontology construction.
 This ontology was developed in the Web Ontology Language ([OWL](http://www.w3.org/TR/owl2-overview/)) using [Protégé](http://protege.stanford.edu).
-The mappings from OrthoXML to this ontology was defined using the Semantic Web Integration Tool ([SWIT](http://sele.inf.um.es/swit/)).
+The mappings from OrthoXML to the ontology was defined using the Semantic Web Integration Tool ([SWIT](http://sele.inf.um.es/swit/)).
 This ontology should serve as a knowledge framework for semantic standardization of the orthology resources.

 PURL: http://purl.org/net/orth